 |Colonel William Lee Trenholm -- New-York Tribune, January 12, 1901 (copyright expired)|

-Born in Charleston, South Carolina, Trenholm had been Secretary of the Treasury of the Confederate States under Jefferson Davis; as well as serving as a Colonel in the Confederate Army.
+Born in Charleston, South Carolina, Trenholm served as a Colonel in the Confederate Army.
 Later he was appointed Controller of the Currency under the first Cleveland Administration.

 He had moved to New York in 1889, taking the position of President of the American Surety Company.
 The same year that he moved his family into the 73rd Street house, he became President of the North American Trust Company.